we serve families every day since 1980 thanks to your support

 In 2012, RMHC opened a Ronald McDonald Family Room at Bon Secours St. Mary’s Hospital with two sleeping rooms and a kitchen.

 Also in 2012, RMHC Richmond received an anonymous donation to support the renovation of the kitchen at the Ronald McDonald House.
 The donation was given in honor of eight-year-old Beckhem Gemerek and his bravery and courage as he recovered from an emergency surgery to remove a brain tumor.
 Beckhem’s family stayed by his side thoughout his recovery utlizing the Ronald McDonald Family Room at Children’s Hospital of Richmond at VCU.
 In February 2012, the kitchen renovation was completed and RMHC Richmond celebrated with a ribbon cutting ceremony and by naming the space “Beckhem’s Kitchen.”

-In 2015, RMHC Richmond launched Happy Wheels, a new program featuring a hospitality cart that is pushed through the pediatric floors of the hospital.
+In 2015, RMHC Richmond launched Hospitality Carts, a new program featuring a hospitality cart that is pushed through the pediatric floors of the hospital.
 The cart is managed by volunteers and offers snacks, beverages, toiletries, and toys to families and patients.

 In 2016, we expanded our Happy Wheels program, launched Lunches with Love— a new meal delivery program to pediatric and neonatal units, and opened the doors to the new RMHC Sibling Center in the Children’s Pavilion of the Children’s Hospital of Richmond at VCU.